 The dedicated Volumes contain all specific information for the activity concerned: rules for official and provisional classes, World Cup rules, guides for organisers and judges.
-There is also a dedicated Volume for records.
+There are also dedicated Volumes for Records and Electronic Devices used in Competitions (EDIC).

 The dedicated Volumes are as below: